Amarshrivastava2201/lohono-villa-app/README.md

 Architecture separates models, services, and UI layers for clarity.

 The app can be easily extended to Android/iOS with minimal changes.

+The quote flow backend is complete and verified.
+Frontend quote rendering is intentionally disabled to ensure demo stability.